SEI-SEA-1-25/P3-Soft-Pitch/SoftPitch.md

 ## Travel App TBD

 ## Cue Elevator Music
 Our app is designed to help users stay organized while traveling.
 Through our app, users will be able to create a profile and save information around different trips that they are planning.
-Each trip will include all the tools necessary to stay organized, think ahead and find informational relevant to their travel needs.
+Each trip will include all the tools necessary to stay organized, think ahead and find information relevant to their travel needs.
 Additionally, users will be able to save information throughout their trip, to reference later or share with friends.

 ## User Stories